Mount Tai — Holy Land of Politic and Worship in Chinese Culture

-Mount Tai, or Mount Taishan, also called Taishan Mountain, was among the most sacred places in Chinese history, where great emperors held holy worship ceremonies and considered representative of the empires' stability and wellbeing.
+Mount Tai, or Mount Taishan, also called Taishan Mountain, was among the most sacred places in Chinese history, where great emperors held holy worship ceremonies and were considered representative of the empires' stability and wellbeing.

 In mythology and religion, Mount Tai has believed to be the place that connects heaven and hell, immortal deities, and ghosts.

 Today, it is a World Heritage - Mixed Property, with stunningly beautiful natural sceneries and valuable historical, cultural, and religious relics.

 Important Data of Mount Tai.

 Mount Taishan is located in the Tai'an City of Shandong Province, east of China;

 It is around 426 square kilometers large;

 There are over 20 ancient building ensembles;

-Thousands of stone inscriptions from different dynasties are scattering in the mountains.
+Thousands of stone inscriptions from different dynasties are scattered in the mountains.

 Panorama Painting of Mount Tai

 Why Is Mount Tai So Important in Chinese Culture?

-Mount Tai is not the highest nor biggest mountain in China, but it the most sacred place in Chinese culture for some reasons.
+Mount Tai is not the highest nor biggest mountain in China, but it is the most sacred place in Chinese culture for some different reasons.

 The area where the mountain is located was the original place of important Neolithic Cultures, including Dawenkou Culture (4500 BC — 2500 BC) and Longshan Culture (2500 BC — 2000 BC).

 Painted Pottery Jar of Dawenkou Culture — Shandong Museum (Photo by Dongmaiying)

 According to the Five Elements Theory, Mount Tai on the East is Wood and Spring, which represents the origin, life, hope, and thriving.

 In ancient mythology, Mount Tai is the incarnation of the creation deity Pan Gu's head.

 In history, Mount Tai was believed could connect heaven and hell, deities and ghosts.

 Many legends and relics say that after people departed, their souls would come to Mount Tai, at the foot is a path to the world of the ghosts.

 On top of the mountain, however, were some sacred spots where immortal beings are living or sometimes would show up.

 Many great emperors had held Feng Shan, the most sacred and honorable worship ceremony in ancient Chinese culture, on Mount Tai.

 What Is the Sacred Feng Shan Ceremony on Mount Tai?